mikako-shirai/cc26-Greenfield-Project/README.md

 It includes a calendar that can add events, tasks, and documents.

 Set Up:
-Run npm i / npm install to  install dependencies.
+Run `npm i` / `npm install` to  install dependencies.
 All back-end files are under the server folder.
 All front-end files are under the client folder.

 In a separate terminal, start postgres psql

 Inside postgres run the following command to create a database:
-CREATE DATABASE cocoonmorpho;
+`CREATE DATABASE cocoonmorpho;`

 In your other terminal, please run the following to migrate and seed the database:

-npm run migrate-latest
+`npm run migrate-latest`
-npm run seed-data
+`npm run seed-data`

 To check tests please run npm test or npm run test in your terminal.

 Enjoy your experience using Morpho!

+Current Issues to Fix:
+Buttons create duplicates to the right.
+Front-end unable to pass data to the back-end.
+Create more tests.

 Future features to implement in the future: